Blueberryfi/blueberry-core/README.md

 ### putCollateral

-1. User calls `execute(0, USDT, WETH, data)` on BlueberryBank contract. `data` encodes IchiVaultSpell function call with arguments (including how much of each asset to supply, to borrow, and slippage control settings).
+1. User calls `execute(0, USDT, WETH, data)` on BlueberryBank contract. `data` encodes IchiSpell function call with arguments (including how much of each asset to supply, to borrow, and slippage control settings).
-2. BlueberryBank uses data call to encoded `putCollateral` function call with arguments) to IchiVaultSpell.
+2. BlueberryBank uses data call to encoded `putCollateral` function call with arguments) to IchiSpell.
-3. IchiVaultSpell executes `putCollateralWERC20`
+3. IchiSpell executes `putCollateralWERC20`
   - `doBorrow` from the lending protocol
   - Optimally swap assets and add liquidity to Uniswap pool
   - Wrap LP tokens to wrapper WERC20 (toget ERC 1155)